EDMONDS YOUTH COMMISSION

 Seat 6: Mariana Yenter (she/her/hers)

-Mariana is a junior at Edmonds Woodway high school.
+Mariana is a senior at Edmonds Woodway high school.
 She partakes in various extracurricular activities that improve the community, including the Edmonds Stream Team.
 Mariana joined Youth Commission to advocate for change and positively impact the Edmonds community.

 Seat 7: Sophie Gerdes